dominikrys/schism/README.md

 yarn test
 ```

-Host the website locally and watch for changes:
+Host the website locally and watch for changes (with live reload):

 ```bash
 yarn start